google/flutter-desktop-embedding/example/README.md

 ### macOS

-Open the ExampleEmbedder Xcode project under `macos_fde/`, and build and run the example application target.
+Open the Runner Xcode project under `macos_fde/`, and build and run the example application target.

 ### Windows